puripuriprince/xEvolve/ReadMe.md

 # TODO
-- fix the eval function
+- improve the eval function
 - try to max out this agent with asyncio for throughput and not necessarily any single parts execution
 - clover
 - maybe better DB and prompting(ensemble) for better quality ideas and more breadth.